MattSzm/LookingForAnApartment/README.md

 but it's fully ready to add more websites in future.

+#### Concurrent version
+This branch contain concurrent version which decrease the runtime.
+I made use of asyncio library and async/await keywords added in Python 3.5.
+As a result, the boost of efficiency is insane.

 Your input should contain:
 * Name of city
 * Lower limit